Bach: The 6 Suites for Cello Solo, BWV 1007 – 1012

 After her Concert on 2021-04-25, I wished the amazing Russian artist Anastasia Kobekina had recorded her performance of Bach’s Suites.
 Such a recording would certainly fare well in this comparison.
 However, at least, I have described my live impressions in the concert review.
 Also, her interpretation is of course still growing / evolving.

-Anastasia Kobekina is not alone, of course: as mentioned, it pointless trying to cover a representative share of the artists at the height of their career who recorded the Bach Suites.
-To some degree, I tried focusing on the younger generation, as they are the one who will eventually succeed today’s favorites on the concert stages.
+Anastasia Kobekina is not alone, of course: as mentioned, it would be pointless to try covering a representative share of the artists at the height of their career who recorded the Bach Suites.
+To some degree, I tried focusing on the younger generation, as they are the ones who will eventually succeed today’s favorites on the concert stages.
 Anastasia Kobekina is one of those artists, whose career is skyrocketing now, and she has proven in concert that she can deliver a convincing interpretation already.

 Amarilis Dueñas Castán